machinateur/website/README.md

 *Optional: `.htpasswd`, if auth is enabled in `public/.htaccess`.*

-### Credential generation and configuration
+### Credential generation and configuration (for testing)

-The `htpasswd` cli tool is available to add/update credentials.
+When using the `.htpasswd` approach for testing, the `htpasswd` cli tool is available to add/update credentials.
+It's installed inside the docker container out of the box (since it comes with apache).

+It's recommended to place a `.htpasswd-raw` file alongside the normal `.htpasswd` (**both outside of `public/`**), so the original credentials for each user won't have to be re-created when lost.

 ## License